thecoshman/degoogle/Android.md

 # Replicant

-Open source-only distro of Android, which means it has even less chance of working on your device.
+Open source-only distro of Android, which means it has even less chance of working on your device than LineageOS.

 # App repositiories